|Nutrition Facts (per serving)|

-This recipe is one of my favorite things to make at the end of the week when all you have left in the pantry is carrots, onions, and celery.
+This recipe is one of our favorite things to make at the end of the week when all you have left in the pantry is carrots, onions, and celery.

 - 2 to 3 slices of bacon (chopped, or 50 grams of Bauchspeck, cubed)